 How to surrender your pet

-What to bring to the shelter
+What to bring to the shelter when surrendering your pet

 - Behavior information – Be prepared to discuss your pet’s daily habits and behaviors.
 Questionnaires for dogs, cats and small animals should be filled out to provide greater detail about your pet’s background/history.